+Babies develop at different stages.
 Your baby's stage of development is more important than their age.
-Being born premature may cause your baby to be a little slower to progress.

 - sit upright, supported or unsupported